Nikkkkkkk123/SENG2250A2/task2/README.md

 bye.
 ```

+This file will check for potential input errors and attempt to notify the user to
+potential ways that they can alter their previous input to obtain the desired result.

 ## Password manager server

-You will extend the Server.java file to handle the store and get commands received from the client.

 When the server receives a store command, it will store the specified password such that it is
 mapped to the specified website.
 Afterwards it will send back the message